sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

    - We will **not** create similar CLI command to "config reload".
 The "config reload" command is necessary for features that can only configure from the config_db.json; this ability is unnecessary in the persistent loglevel feature.

-  Link to the place in the code that loads the config_db.json onto the CONFIG DB: https://github.com/Azure/sonic-utilities/blob/ca728b8961812a28e3542b206417755f4fe2ba89/config/main.py#L1401
+  Link to the place in the code that loads the config_db.json into the CONFIG DB: https://github.com/Azure/sonic-utilities/blob/ca728b8961812a28e3542b206417755f4fe2ba89/config/main.py#L1401

 ## 4.3 "config save" flow